louisHg/Bank-account/README.md

 We can find `pom.xml`, in this file we could find the configuration of the springs projects.
 The rest of the code are inplicits and all the configuration is in application.properties.
-All service logic is tested, and the code follows the principles of hexagonal architecture.
+All service logic is tested.

 About `.\web-app` directoy.
 You could find in Vue quasar web app.
 Everything is based on components logics.